nathanenglert/sworn-on-iron/Journals/Beginning.md

 I set up camp at the base of the mountain, the darkness of night settling around us.
 I vowed to myself that, come morning, I would find them.

 The night sky was dark and moonless, yet in the distance I could make out a faint orange glow.
 I knew instantly that it was the homestead of the man who had come to the tavern.
 As I drew closer, I saw that the orange glow originated from a fire that was blazing in the center of the homestead.
-Through the flames, I saw a figure, dark and menacing, standing over the man and his family. [[The Figure|The figure]] was shrouded in a tattered cloak and had eyes that glowed red with hatred.
+Through the flames, I saw a figure, dark and menacing, standing over the man and his family. [[a figure shrouded in a tattered cloak|The figure]] was shrouded in a tattered cloak and had eyes that glowed red with hatred.
 The figure raised its hand and a wave of energy pulsed through the air, sending my body into a fit of convulsions.
 I woke up moments later, drenched in sweat, my heart pounding in my chest.

 *Those same red eyes*, I thought to myself as I shuddered the thought away.